computational-linguistics-class/computational-linguistics-class.github.io/assignment4.md

 ### 2. Sparse Representations

-Your first task is to generate clusters for the target words in `test_vocab.txt` based on a feature-based (not dense) vector space representation.
+Your first task is to use `vectorcluster.py` to generate clusters for the target words in `test_input.txt` based on a feature-based (not dense) vector space representation.
 In this type of VSM, each dimension of the vector space corresponds to a specific feature, such as a context word (see, for example, the term-context matrix described in [Chapter 15.1.2 of Jurafsky & Martin](https://web.stanford.edu/~jurafsky/slp3/15.pdf)).

-Since it can take a long time to build cooccurrence vectors, we have pre-built a set.
-You will find them here: `/fill/this/out`.
+Since it can take a long time to build cooccurrence vectors, we have pre-built a set, and filtered them to include only the words you need.
+The file is in the data zip, and is called: `coocvec-500mostfreq-window-3.vec.filter`.
+As the name suggests, it is dimension 500 with window size 3 for context, using raw counts.
 The code is also available in `makecooccurrences.py` if you want to rerun on different data or different parameters.
 The corpus we used is here: `/home1/a/acocos/data/reuters.rcv1.tokenized.gz`

-Your task is to modify: `vectorcluster.py`

 Here is an example of the K-means code: